-The PRA makes plain that upon receipt or creation of government documents with the EOP, they must as soon as practicable be categorized as presidential records or personal records and "filed separately."
-Additionally, the White House usually has a "chain of custody" process through which classified documents are officially logged and given numbers for tracking.
-As part of the filing system, the Office of the Staff Secretary, which includes the Office of Records Management, has a "primary job" to "control the paper flow to and from" the President; to act as the "clearinghouse' through which literally every piece of paper pass[es]."
-It is the "last substantive control point before papers reach the Oval Office."
-In August 2017, White House Chief of Staff John F. Kelly "issued written guidance requiring that any document sent to the president for his review first be cleared by the staff secretary, the official in charge of keeping track of documents, as well as the chief of staff.
+the "clearinghouse' through which literally every piece of paper pass[es]."325 It is the "last substantive control point before papers reach the Oval Office."326 In August 2017, White House Chief of Staff John F. Kelly "issued written guidance requiring that any document sent to the president for his review first be cleared by the staff secretary, the official in charge of keeping track of documents, as well as the chief of staff.
 Kelly also set up rules for what to do after Trump had seen a document."
-The guidance stated, "All paper leaving the Oval Office must be submitted to the Staff Secretary for appropriate processing," and it "was the staff secretary's job to mark the document 'President Has Seen' and submit it to the Office of Records Management."
+The guidance stated, "All paper leaving the Oval Office must be submitted to the Staff Secretary for appropriate processing," and it "was the staff secretary's job to mark the document 'President Has Seen' and submit it to the Office of Records Management."327